pchemguy/spec-kit/templates/prespec-analysis.md

 You MUST:

 - identify all cross-cutting rules that affect multiple user stories;
+- identify behaviors that apply across multiple user stories but are not independently triggered by a distinct user interaction;
+    - promote such behaviors to SSS instead of modeling them as user stories;
 - extract implicit assumptions from user story definitions and make them explicit;
 - normalize terminology used across user stories into consistent definitions;
 - define all shared behavioral invariants;